ls-2018/etcd_cn/etcdctl/README.md

 ### LOCK [options] \<lockname\> [command arg1 arg2 ...]

 LOCK acquires a distributed mutex with a given name.
-Once the lock is acquired, it will be held until etcdctl is terminated.
+Once the lock is acquired, it will backend held until etcdctl is terminated.

 #### Options